 4. Click OK to apply changes.

 macOS offers a built-in solution to block access to websites.
-If you want to block websites on Safari and other browsers on Mac without Parental Controls, the other 4 methods are worth trying.
+If you want to know how to block websites on Mac on Safari and other browsers without Parental Controls, the other 4 methods are worth trying.
 The most efficient way is to use a Mac website blocker.
 It’s easy to use and applicable to all browsers.
 Other methods are not equally effective.
 For example, if you use a browser extension, the blocked website will become accessible once you have the extension removed.

 Rosa has worked in Mac software industry for more than eight years.
 She believes that the purpose of software is to make life better and work more productively.
 In addition to writing, Rosa is also an avid runner.

 What I dislike about Parental Controls is that you can't set them up for an administrator account.
 Screen Time is much better in that regard.
 But Screen Time's Limit Adult Websites blocks certain normal sites and pages that I need.
 The first method is better.
 It does no automatic blocking.